2018 TAB Summer Teacher Institute

 - Advocacy and gaining administrative support

-Experienced TAB Educators: Teachers who have implemented a modified-choice or full-choice art program will be able to plan for higher levels of student engagement and demonstrate how student learning objectives can be met through TAB pedagogy.
+Beginning TAB Educators will acquire plans, tools, and strategies to fully implement a choice-based art curriculum in their own setting.
+Experienced TAB Educators who have implemented a modified-choice or full-choice art program will be able to plan for higher levels of student engagement and demonstrate how student learning objectives can be met through TAB pedagogy.
 Topics may include:

 The TAB Summer Institute is a graduate course with an online component that precedes the week-long intensive workshop.
 Beginning in June, the faculty will facilitate for online discussions based on readings and other resources for all participants.
 Though this work is required only for those seeking graduate credit, everyone is strongly urged to participate to deepen their understandings about Teaching for Artistic Behavior prior to our week together at MassArt.

 - Pre-course preparation includes readings and online forum participation

 - 45 hours contact time during the TAB Institute

 - Post-course project

 Will MassArt credits be accepted by my school district?

 Students seeking credit for career enhancement or reimbursement are urged to contact their home institutions to arrange approval prior to registration.
 Course credit is not automatically transferable.
 Policies on transfer credit vary by institution and by program, so it is important to seek the approval of your advisor before you register.
 Registration for credit must occur before the class begins.
 Students registered for credit will receive letter grades one month after the summer term ends.

 - For three graduate credits, the 2017 fee was $1975 (may increase slightly for 2018).